CardForest/key-path/README.md

 }
 ```

-KeyPath objects are interned (e.g. `assert(KeyPath.get('foo.bar.baz') === KeyPath.get('foo.bar.baz'));`) and are used internally to avoid excessive parsing of path strings.
+KeyPath objects are interned (e.g., `assert(KeyPath.get('foo.bar.baz') === KeyPath.get('foo.bar.baz'));`) and are used internally to avoid excessive parsing of path strings.
 Observers which take path strings as arguments will also accept Path objects.

+`KeyPath.get` supports variadic calls.
+That is, if you call it with a few paths (e.g., `KeyPath.get('foo.bar1', 'foo.bar2')`) you will receive an array of KeyPath objects.

 ## Development